mathisonian/swaggerize/README.md

     Swaggerize = require('./index.js'),
     db = new Sequelize();
 // With credentials, this would be
-// var db = new Sequelize(config.database, config.username, config.password, config.options);
+// var db = new Sequelize(
+//           config.database,
+//           config.username,
+//           config.password,
+//           config.options);

 // Load your models here, or use the simple model below. db.define("Task", {